FrankLi123/FrankLi123.com/work.md

     image:
       src: /assets/img/work/water.png
       alt: water
-    description: I am a web3 intern.
-In my free time I like to study various web3 projects and write articles about them.
-Feel free to reach out and let me know what you think!
+    description: In my free time I like to study various kinds of web3 projects and write articles about them.
+Feel free to reach out.
 ---

 <br />